Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Watched Net Ninja videos on reading streams, writing streams and piping.
 Also started watching the build an API with Node videos by The Coding Train

 **Thoughts**: Really wanted to make sure I understand the fundamentals of Node streams.
 I chose to watch videos because sometimes I understand something if it is explained differently or with different examples.
 Also then you can actually see them writing the code and explaining each step.

+### Day 68: March 12th, Sunday

+**Todays progress**: Continued watching Daniel Shiffman's videos on creating and API using Node and Express.

+**Thoughts**: Steadily starting to understand the structure and syntax of a Node and Express application and also the possibilities of what can be done.